oktavianidewi/github-data-pipeline/readme.md

 ## Reproducability
 **Pre-requisites**: I use [Makefile](./Makefile) to make ease the reproducability process.
 Please install `make` tool in the Ubuntu terminal with this command `sudo apt install make -y`.

+### In your local computer

+1. Clone this (repository)[https://github.com/oktavianidewi/github-data-pipeline.git] to your local workspace.

-1. Open [google cloud console](https://console.cloud.google.com/) and create a new GCP project by clicking `New Project` button.
+2. Open [google cloud console](https://console.cloud.google.com/) and create a new GCP project by clicking `New Project` button.

 ![new-project](./images/gcp-create-project.png)